nodejs/node/doc/api/process.md

 the current value of `ps`).
 Assigning a new value to `process.title` modifies the current value of `ps`.

-**Note:** When a new value is assigned, different platforms will impose different maximum length restrictions on the title.
+*Note*: When a new value is assigned, different platforms will impose different maximum length restrictions on the title.
 Usually such restrictions are quite limited.
 For instance, on Linux and macOS, `process.title` is limited to the size of the binary name plus the length of the command line arguments